marxin/texi2rst-generated/sphinx/gccint/target-makefile-fragments.rst

 .. index:: LIBGCC2_CFLAGS

 ``LIBGCC2_CFLAGS``
-  Compiler flags to use when compiling libgcc2.c.
+  Compiler flags to use when compiling :samp:`libgcc2.c`.

   .. index:: LIB2FUNCS_EXTRA

 ``LIB2FUNCS_EXTRA``
-  A list of source file names to be compiled or assembled and inserted into libgcc.a.
+  A list of source file names to be compiled or assembled and inserted into :samp:`libgcc.a`.

   .. index:: CRTSTUFF_T_CFLAGS

 .. envvar:: CRTSTUFF_T_CFLAGS

-  Special flags used when compiling crtstuff.c.
+  Special flags used when compiling :samp:`crtstuff.c`.
   See :ref:`initialization`.

 .. envvar:: CRTSTUFF_T_CFLAGS_S

-  Special flags used when compiling crtstuff.c for shared linking.
-Used if you use crtbeginS.o and crtendS.o in ``EXTRA-PARTS``.
+  Special flags used when compiling :samp:`crtstuff.c` for shared linking.
+Used if you use :samp:`crtbeginS.o` and :samp:`crtendS.o` in ``EXTRA-PARTS``.
   See :ref:`initialization`.